 A lot of people say “We’re all equal in death” but the fact is, the disparities we experience in life often follow us into death (1).
 Transgender and gender non-conforming individuals carry the burden of questions about death that are often unique to their identities.
 A tenet of the Death Positive movement is about ensuring that each individual’s end of life wishes are honored regardless of gender, racial, sexual, or cultural identity.
 Just as trans rights are human rights, so must our rights in death extend to us all.

-In an effort to help to allay some fears, provide you with information to better protect yourselves, and inspire those in death care to do everything they can to protect the dignity and final wishes of all their clients, I turned to Toni-King Rose, a mortuary science student and funeral professional, who founded Trans Death Care, an advocacy organization for transgender rights in death care services, that also provides support for trans people working in death care.
+In an effort to help to allay some fears, provide you with information to better protect yourselves, and inspire those in death care to do everything they can to protect the dignity and final wishes of all their clients, I turned to Toni-King Rose, a mortuary science student who founded Trans Death Care, an advocacy organization for transgender rights in death care services, that also provides support for trans people working in death care.
 Rose asked trans and non-binary colleagues and friends in the U.S. what their biggest end-of-life and death worries, concerns and questions were, and sent them on to me.
 For answers, I put my years of research skills as a museum curator and historian to work, and consulted numerous experts like lawyers, advocates, and funeral professionals.

 How does one ensure their partner is power of attorney and executor of their will?